KYKKIS2/Auto-YouTube-Shorts-Maker-master/README.md

 - ✅ **AI Voice Narration** – Uses **ElevenLabs** to generate high-quality AI voiceovers.
 - ✅ **Dynamic Background Videos** – Supports gameplay or any long video as a background.
 It selects **random segments**, enabling unique shorts from a single video source.
 It also adds music background if you want.
 - ✅ **Duplicate Detection** – Ensures that the same joke is not used in multiple videos.
-- ✅ **AWS Auto Uploading** – Automatically transfers generated videos to an AWS server, which schedules uploads every 8 hours.
+- ✅ **AWS Auto Uploading** – Automatically transfers generated videos to an AWS server, which you can setup for scheduling uploads every X hours/days/minutes you want.

 ---